ChoKssa/Workshop-VotingApp-Solidity/README.md

 - A variable of type uint256 named "vote" (index of the voted proposal).

 Create another ***structure*** called "candidate" which contains:
-- A variable of type string named "name",
+- A variable of type bytes32 named "name",
 - A variable of type uint256 named "voteCount".

 ## Task 5